Robust Nash equilibrium seeking based on semi-Markov switching topologies: Distributed NE Seeking with Semi-Markov Switching

-The evolution of the semi-Markov process $r(t)$ is subject to the following transition probability \begin{small} \end{small}where $\vartheta$ represents the sojourn time, indicating the time interval between the two consecutive successful jumps; $\iota_{m n}(\vartheta)\geq0$ signifies the transition rate from mode $m$ to mode $n$, where $n\neq m$ and $\iota_{m m}(\vartheta)=-\sum_{n=1,n\neq m}^s\iota_{m n}(\vartheta)$; $o(\vartheta)$ is the higher order infinitesimal operator defined as $\lim_{\vartheta\rightarrow0}\frac{o(\vartheta)}{\vartheta}=0$. \begin{rem} It is important to note that the leader-follower action estimation protocol with Markov switching topologies was studied in \cite{fang2019distributed}.
-In comparison, Algorithm 2 in this paper achieves three significant extensions: 1) Regarding the communication topology: The semi-Markov switching topologies considered in this paper alleviate the memoryless restriction possessed by Markov process with exponential distribution, allowing for a more general probability distribution of sojourn time, such as the Weibull distribution.
-2) In terms of energy saving: Unlike the constant communication in \cite{fang2019distributed}, Algorithm 2 incorporates a sampled-data-based event-triggered mechanism, which reduces unnecessary communication among players, thereby conserving communication resources.
-3) Concerning algorithm execution: Algorithm 2 operates in a continuous-time setting, which eliminates the need for the preset of step size required by the discrete-time algorithm in \cite{fang2019distributed}. \end{rem} \begin{rem} Note that in Algorithm 2, we consider the second-order dynamics in \eqref{erjie} in the absence of uncertain dynamics $\varrho_i(\mathbf{x})$, because the following average tracking protocol with periodic sampling and event-triggered mechanism is invalid
+The evolution of the semi-Markov process $r(t)$ is subject to the following transition probability \begin{small} \end{small}where $\vartheta$ represents the sojourn time, indicating the time interval between the two consecutive successful jumps; $\iota_{m n}(\vartheta)\geq0$ signifies the transition rate from mode $m$ to mode $n$, where $n\neq m$ and $\iota_{m m}(\vartheta)=-\sum_{n=1,n\neq m}^s\iota_{m n}(\vartheta)$; $o(\vartheta)$ is the higher order infinitesimal operator given as $\lim_{\vartheta\rightarrow0}\frac{o(\vartheta)}{\vartheta}=0$. \begin{rem} Compared to the NE seeking algorithm under standard Markov switching topologies in \cite{fang2019distributed}, Algorithm 2 overcomes three major challenges: 1) Communication topology: The semi-Markov switching topologies alleviate the memoryless restriction possessed by Markov chains with exponential distributions, allowing for a more general probability distribution of sojourn time (e.g. Weibull).
+However, the time-varying transition rates invalidate the static algebraic Lyapunov tools utilized in \cite{fang2019distributed}.
+To overcome this, a novel piecewise stochastic Lyapunov-Krasovskii functional is constructed.
+2) Energy efficiency: Unlike the constant communication in \cite{fang2019distributed}, Algorithm 2 incorporates a sampled-data-based event-triggered mechanism to reduce communication burden.
+The introduction of this mechanism results in a delay differential equation structure of the algorithm, necessitating advanced input-delay modeling and Jensen's inequality to establish the algorithm's mean-square stability.
+3) Algorithm execution: Algorithm 2 operates in a continuous-time setting, which avoids the complicated step size design required by the discrete-time algorithm in \cite{fang2019distributed}, thereby decreasing the complexity of parameter tuning.
+To establish the stability analysis, the weak infinitesimal operator and Dynkin's formula are employed. \end{rem} \begin{rem} Note that in Algorithm 2, we consider the second-order dynamics in \eqref{erjie} in the absence of uncertain dynamics $\varrho_i(\mathbf{x})$, because the following average tracking protocol with periodic sampling and event-triggered mechanism is invalid

 Due to the influence of periodic sampling, when the consensus error is small, the above protocol may experience severe fluctuations and cannot achieve average tracking.
 The strict proof is explicitly given in Section IV-B of \cite{chen2012distributed}. \end{rem}